xcatliu/pagic/pagic.org/docs/content.md

 $$
 ```

+### Get information from `git log`, such as `author`

+When parsing a Markdown file, Pagic will run a script to get its `git log` and extract useful information from it.
+They include:

+- `author`: The first committer of the file
+- `contributors`: All submitters of the file (including the first submitter), sorted by the time of the first submission (first submitted first)
+- `date`: The date when the file was first submitted
+- `updated`: the date the file was last submitted

+These information will be written into the `props` of the page.

 ### Limitations

 At present, Pagic's markdown parsing still has some limitations, which is also the direction for future improvement: